scholarslab/scholarslab.github.io/collections/_people/elizabeth-bollwerk.md

 - Graduate Fellow, 2009–2010
 ---

+Elizabeth Bollwerk was a 2009-2010 Graduate Fellow.
+During that role, her bio text was:

 Elizabeth will analyze the geospatial patterns of pipe use in early Native American settlements.
 She will pair her strong archaeological background with a suite of GIS technologies.